dpdornseifer/dropbox_download/Readme.md

 The script uses `asyncio` and `aiohttp` to make parallel downloads.
 The maximum number of concurrent downloads is limited by a semaphore.
 The default limit is 5.

+## Differences from the original, master branch

+Fixed event loop for Python 3.8+ and added a platform check to set a correct windows policy for compatibility.

 ## How to use the Script